cran/soilcarbon/README.md

 If you are still having trouble passing the quality control test, send an email to Grey Monroe (greymonroe @ gmail.com) with a description of your problem, along with the data file and quality control report.

+# Features available in development version
+* Soilcarbon will not require most recent version of R
+* change requirement that users remove description rows from data templates to submit

+### Template
+* adedd f_agent column
+* Drop down options (controlled vocab and level names in excel template)
+* “% carbonate” in layer tab is now ”% inorganic C” Selective dissolution columns need to be added to the fraction template.
+     1 .  f_fe_ox
+		 2 .  f_al_ox
+		 3 .  f_si_ox
+		 4 .  f_c_ox
+		 5 .  f_ox_notes
+		 6 .  f_fe_hy
+		 7 .  f_al_hy
+		 8 .  f_si_hy
+		 9 .  f_c_hy
+		 10 .  f_hy_notes
+		 11 .  f_fe_dith
+		 12 .  f_al_dith
+		 13 .  f_si_dith
+* For “soil pH other” column, there is now an accompanying column to specific what the “other” pH method was (e.g. KCl, HF, etc)
+* It occurred to me that “Beyond Clay” identified exchangeable Ca as one of the variables we’re recommending people use to model soil C content, but our own database doesn’t include that as a reported variable.
+I think we should create columns for the individual exchangeable cations....added to Layer tab: ph_other_method, Ca_exch, Na_exch, Mg_exch, K_exch, calcite_dolomite, zeolite
+* Fraction tab: f_zeolite
+* add metadata_note column
+* add tc, oc and ic columns to layer and fraction ("f_")

+### read.soilcarbon()
+* double check remove empty rows function (gsub("[ ]+")
+* remove top two rows (description rows)

+### dataQC()
+* New required columns in metadata tab
+* allow for level_names to not exist in fraction tab (they didnt do fractionation) but give note
+* flag f_property
+* When it passes it say "Yay!
+It passed!" or "Congratulations!"

+# Features to add for next update
+### Template
+* controlled vocab for ph_other_method
+* remove columns in site tab that should be extracted from lat lon

+### Template instructions
+* Markdown file of description of each variable (check resources folder in Powell Center)
+* The upper limit of the last density fraction is "Inf"
+* If the data should be there but not reported in the paper, put "missing"
+* if it is wrong, put 'wrong'
+* Tem
+### Package
+* Soilcarbon will not require most recent version of R
+* add updateSoilcarbonDatabase()
+* add regular test (daily)
+* add new data to dataset
+* add soilcarbonWorkbench() to launch shiny app  (If shiny launches in R studio downloads dont have correct names (force launch in browser))

+### Shiny App
+* fix reupload bug

+### dataQC()
+* check that top two 'description rows' are present in the datafile

+* ingest NRCS, translation
+* add database.build()
+* add unique profile ID (paste site profile)